tolgee/documentation/blog/2023-08-01-tolgee-with-next-13.md

 ### The SSR way

 This was a potential issue with the SSR, but it was possible to simply shift the rendering of the `watermarks` to the client, so the first render is without the watermarks (both on the server and client) and only on the second render we add the watermarks (which happens only on the client).
-Also Tolgee dev-mode is only activated on the client, so the development translation files are only loaded from client and replace the production ones once loaded.
+Also, Tolgee dev-mode is only activated on the client, so the development translation files are only loaded from client and replace the production ones once loaded.

 ### Server components